caleb531/youversion-suggest-alfred/README.md

 You can choose whether or not to include verse numbers in copied Bible verses by typing `yvset versenumbers`.

+### Making "Copy to Clipboard" the default action

+If you would prefer to just press `Enter` (without holding down the `command` key) to copy the content of a Bible reference, type `yvset copybydefault yes`.

 ## Disclaimer

 This project is not affiliated with YouVersion, and all Bible content is